puzzle/ansible-training/content/en/docs/10/_index.en.md

 ```bash
 $ ansible-navigator run site.yml -m interactive
 ```
-Note that `-m interactive` is not needed unless you configured the mode to stdout explicitely in your ansible-navigator.yml config file.
+Note that `-m interactive` is not needed unless you configured the mode to `stdout` explicitly in your `ansible-navigator.yml` config file.

 ```bash
   PLAY NAME               OK CHANGED UNREACHABLE FAILED SKIPPED IGNORED IN PROGRESS TASK COUNT   PROGRESS